*Content reviewed by HotPause Health Medical Advisor & Board-Certified Dermatologist Dr. Marisa Chapman

 Dry Skin In Menopause

-Dry skin, or xeroderma, is a common yet undesirable issue, especially prevalent during menopause due to hormonal changes affecting the skin’s ability to retain moisture.
+Dry skin, or xeroderma, is a common yet undesirable symptom, especially prevalent during menopause due to hormonal changes affecting the skin’s ability to retain moisture.
 Menopause skin care expert and board-certified Dermatologist, Dr. Marisa Chapman explains that when the skin lacks sufficient moisture, it leads to dehydration, flakiness or roughness, and an increased susceptibility to irritation.

 Why Does Dry Skin Happen in Menopause?